gravitational/teleport/rfd/0037-desktop-access-protocol.md

 #### 32 - sync keys

+This message is sent from the client to the server to synchronize the state of keyboard's modifier keys.

 ```
 | message type (32) | scroll_lock_state byte | num_lock_state byte | caps_lock_state byte | kana_lock_state byte |
 ```

-This message synchronizes the state of keyboard's modifier keys.

 `*_lock_state` is one of: